A close up of groom and bride holding hands with champagne on their wedding day

 3. FINALISE THE GUEST LIST SIZE

-Whether envisioning a grand celebration or an intimate affair with family members and close friends, the number of guests impacts your wedding planning process.
+Whether envisioning a grand celebration or an intimate affair with family members and close friends, the number of guests impacts your whole wedding planning process.
 Our advice?
-Sit down with your partner to envision your day from start to finish.
+Sit down with your partner to visualise your day from start to finish.
 Consider the venue capacity, budget, and roughly how much you would like to spend on each guest.
 With a rough upper guest limit in mind, you can start negotiating to finalise your wedding guest list.
 It’s still common for couples to opt for a more intimate group of guests for the ceremony and open up the invitation to a broader circle of friends and family for the evening event.

 4. DECIDE YOUR OVERALL THEME